Easy tutorial: WordPress members area made simple

 Looking for the best way to build a WordPress members area on your website?
 Look no further.
-In this article, we'll reveal the best membership plugins out there.
-We'll also discuss how to use those plugins to create a members-only area in WordPress.
+In this article, I'll reveal the best membership plugins.
+I'll also provide a step-by-step tutorial on how to create a simple but effective members area.

 Membership WordPress areas are used by millions of businesses like e-commerce sites, news sites, gallery sites, restaurants, agencies, affiliate marketers, etc. They're a perfect way to build private communities and generate recurring income.

 Building a WordPress membership website may look like a daunting task but trust us, it isn’t.
-All you need to do is choose the best membership plugin, install it, set it up and a membership area is ready within minutes!
+All you need to do is choose the best members area plugin, install it, and set up your private membership area!

 Let’s get started.